Health & insurance

 3. Documents needed: Passport, university admission letter, Meldebestatigung (if already registered), IBAN (for premium deductions)

 4. Receive your Gesundheitskarte: Your electronic health insurance card arrives by mail within 2-3 weeks.
-In the meantime, your insurer provides a temporary confirmation
+The same-day membership confirmation PDF (Mitgliedsbescheinigung) is what doctors, universities, and the Ausländerbehörde actually accept in the meantime, so do not wait for the physical card to start using your insurance

 5. Get your Mitgliedsbescheinigung: This confirmation letter is needed for university enrollment.
-Request it from your insurer; most provide it immediately as a PDF
+Request it from your insurer at the walk-in or via the app; most provide it immediately as a PDF

 Using Your Insurance